carlcomsys/carlcomsys_audit/README.md

 Included in this cookbook is a set of Inspec profile tests used for supported platforms in Test-Kitchen.
 These profiles can also be loaded into Chef Compliance to ensure on-going validation.
 The Control files are located at `test/smoke/suite_name`

-## Copyright:: 2017, Aig Cloud Team, All Rights Reserved.
+## Copyright:: 2017, Obinna Okpokwasili, All Rights Reserved.